Web Design and Development

 If you want to be a part of this dynamic field, consider a career in Web Design and Development.
-Through ECPI University’s year-round schedule, you can earn a Bachelor of Science Degree in Computer and Information Science with a Major in Software Development and a track in Web Design and Development in just 2.5 years.
+Through ECPI University’s year-round schedule, you could earn a Bachelor of Science Degree in Computer and Information Science with a Major in Software Development and a track in Web Design and Development in as little as 2.5 years.

 The Computer and Information Science programs are delivered online or through a campus-based hybrid model.

 Course ID Course Name Credits BUS121 Introduction to Business 3 BUS472 Applied Project Management 3 BUS472L Applied Project Management Lab 1 CIS126 Introduction to Programming 3 CIS142 Introduction to Cloud Solutions 3 CIS150 Introduction to Networking 3 CIS206 Linux Administration 3 CIS212 Principles of Cybersecurity 3 CIS223 Introduction to Databases 3 ONE OF THESE TWO COURSES: CIS123 Introduction to Scripting 3 CIS228 Service Desk Fundamentals 3

 *For allowable substitutions of arts and sciences courses, see the Arts & Sciences Department section in the ECPI University Course Catalog.